ambantis/play4jug/README.md

 Creating A Hello World Application
 ----------------------------------
 Play is a "full-stack" framework.
 It includes a built-in server (netty) and build system (sbt).
-It is possible to create stand-alone war files to deploy to to other servers and different build tools, such as gradle or maven.
+It is possible to create stand-alone war files to deploy to other servers and different build tools, such as gradle or maven.
 However, if you have play installed, then you have everything you need.
 Netty handles really well, and although sbt has a reputation for being complex, within the